View Categories

 • HYVs usually require abundant water and hence irrigational facilities were a prerequisite for the green revolution in the Indian Economy.

-Impact of Green Revolution in Indian Economy: Transforming Indian Agriculture in Simple Terms
+Impact of Green Revolution on Indian Economy: Transforming Indian Agriculture in Simple Terms

 POSITIVE

 • The Green Revolution in The Indian Economy has remarkably increased Agricultural Production.
-The biggest beneficiary of the revolution was the Wheat Grain.
+The biggest beneficiary of the revolution was wheat grain.

 • There was a rise in rural employment.
 The tertiary industries created employment opportunities for the workforce.